Charles L. Harness

 Charles Leonard Harness (December 29, 1915 – September 20, 2005) was an American science fiction writer.

 Biography

-He was born in Colorado City, Texas, and grew up just outside it, then later in Fort Worth.
-He earned degrees in chemistry and law from George Washington University and worked as a patent attorney in Connecticut & Washington, D.C., from 1947 to 1981.
-Several of Harness' works draw on his background as a lawyer.
+Harness was born in Colorado City, Texas, and grew up just outside it, then later in Fort Worth.
+He earned degrees in chemistry and law from George Washington University and worked as a patent attorney in Connecticut and Washington, D.C., from 1947 to 1981.
+Several of Harness's works draw on his background as a lawyer.

 Harness died in 2005, at the age of 89, in North Newton, Kansas.